Kataiser/wtf-to-itf/README.md

 # wtf-to-itf
-Converts Hourglass movies (.wtf or .hgm) of Iji to the .itf format for my Iji TAS mod
+Converts Hourglass movies (.wtf or .hgm) of Iji to the .itf (Iji TAS file) format for my Iji TAS mod